camunda-community-hub/camunda-8-examples/synchronous-response-springboot/README.md

 worker.close();
 ```

-In this example, this is used in the context of Webflux to indicate success towards the Mono of Webflux:
+In this example, this is used in the context of Webflux to indicate success towards the Mono of Webflux, as you can see in the [REST controller](src/main/java/org/example/camunda/process/solution/facade/ProcessController.java)

 ```java
 return Mono.create(sink -> {